Macqueen Scholarship

 - CV

-You do not need to wait to receive an offer to study before applying for the Macqueen PhD Scholarship - but you must submit a complete application to study by the deadline or your scholarship application will not be considered.
+You do not need to wait to receive an offer for PhD study before applying for the Macqueen PhD Scholarship - but you must submit a complete application to study by the deadline or your scholarship application will not be considered.

 For further information on PhD study please see our PhD Programmes webpage.